 Have you been dealt a shitty hand?
 Have you been in the depths of crap where you think there is no way out?
-Have you gone through something so life-shattering you think the world has literally ended?
+Have you gone through something so life-shattering that you think the world has literally ended?
 Have you seen the face of hell?

 If your answer is yes to any of these, then smile because you’ve been given an incredible gift.
 You have been given the chance to grow, shift and ignite your life.
 Yes, life would have been pretty damn great if that thing hadn’t happened, but guess what, it did and it’s because you were destined for something better.
 At this point, you should stop reading or listening right now and say out loud, “Thank you.
 Thank you for whatever is in store.
 Thank you for the opportunity to grow.
-Thank you for trusting me with something so special that my life can absolutely ignite and transform into something I would have never planned, imagined or even asked for.
+Thank you for trusting me with something so special that my life can absolutely ignite and transform into something I would have never planned, imagined, or even asked for.
 Thank you for what is to come”.

 There will be lessons through triumphs and failures as you resist and slowly move towards acceptance.
 I want you to know it is totally natural and it is ok.
-What is not ok, is to sink in the process.
+What is not ok, is to sink into the process.
 Keep going, keep holding onto whatever spark you can find.
 If it is the potential you see in yourself, the way you feel when you accomplish anything big or small, or if it is simply because you can’t stand the thought of waking up twenty years later being in the same place.
 Hold onto that, because that little spark can grow.
 I promise.

 I knew there was a spark in me.
 I just really didn’t want to let go of the expectation I held so dearly of what I thought and wanted my life to look like.
 I saw a quote today, “You can’t get to the other side of the ocean without losing sight of the shore”.
-Well you cannot use your crap as a means to a better life unless you let go of your resistance to accepting your path.
+Well, you cannot use your crap as a means to a better life unless you let go of your resistance to accepting your path.
 I believe there is a lot out of our control as to where our lives are destined to go - which is painful to say considering I’m such a control freak.
 We each have something brewing inside of us that has the potential to ignite.
-I also believe deep down, buried under the fear, limiting beliefs and resistance based on our should’s, is that path.
+I also believe deep down, buried under the fear, limiting beliefs, and resistance based on our shoulds is that path.
 Some of us will nurture it and some will smother it.
 Some will find it, and subsequently find themselves in the process, and some will deny its existence.

 Then that expectation was literally swept out from under me.
 I was taken out at the waist, never to return to a traditionally whole body.
 What I didn’t realize was if that wasn’t taken away from me, I would not have been forced to look inward and utilize the motherly instincts inside of me - which I might add I didn’t necessarily believe existed.

 I think of Charlie and his life, and I prepare myself emotionally for the day he will struggle and I will resist making it easier for him.
 I prepare myself for hardships he will have to accept and overcome over the course of his life.
 I wonder how great it will be - both in size and in awesomeness for him to grow into his path and potential.
-I know what has happened to my mind, body and soul as a result of the resistance training I will be forever going through.
+I know what has happened to my mind, body, and soul as a result of the resistance training I will be forever going through.

 My heart is not perfect.
 I’m far from perfect.
-I know I never will be, however it's through my imperfections where I find fulfillment - if I choose to.
+I know I never will be, however, it's through my imperfections where I find fulfillment - if I choose to.